-We are confident in our ability to deliver on our strategy and sustain revenue growth despite the war in Ukraine and other political and macroeconomic uncertainties.
-However, we anticipate further pressure on margins in the second half of 2022 as increased energy and grid-part costs take effect.
-Due to the time lag between projects in backlog and project delivery/installation, the positive effect from the price increases we took in the fourth quarter of 2021 and the first quarter of 2022 will take some time to materialize.
+Over the long term, we are confident in our ability to deliver on our strategy and sustain revenue growth despite macroeconomic uncertainties.
+We anticipate margins beginning to improve as we start to execute projects with more favorable cost and pricing levels.
+Due to the time lag between project in backlog and project delivery/installation, the positive effect from the price increases we implemented in the fourth quarter of 2021 and the first quarter of 2022 will take some time to materialize.

-Mitigating actions have already been taken to address margin pressure, including a price increase and a temporary aluminum surcharge which are expected to lift margins back towards historical levels.
+Aluminum grids are currently secured at more favorable cost levels, which along with price increases and the temporary surcharge are expected to lift margins back toward historical levels.
 The full impact of the measures will be seen in 2023 when projects with more favorable cost and pricing levels move from backlog to realized revenue.
-By ways of illustrative example, the second quarter pro-forma adjusted EBITDA margin (including price increases and grid costs as of August 2022) would be ~50% if the mitigating actions had already taken effect.